Suicide attack on Shiite mosque in Afghanistan kills 47

 The Taliban have pledged to restore peace and security after decades of war and have also given the U.S. assurances that they will not allow the country to be used as a base for launching extremist attacks on other countries.

-The Taliban have pledged, too, to protect Afghanistan’s Shiite minority, which was persecuted during the last period of Taliban rule, in the 1990s.
+The Taliban have also pledged to protect Afghanistan’s Shiite minority, which was persecuted during the last period of Taliban rule, in the 1990s.

-Both the Taliban and IS adhere to a rigid interpretation of Islamic law, but IS is far more radical.
-It has better-known branches in Iraq and Syria.
+Both the Taliban and IS adhere to a rigid interpretation of Islamic law, but IS is far more radical, with better-known branches in Iraq and Syria.

+And while the Taliban say they are creating an Islamic state in Afghanistan, within the borders of that country, IS says it is THE Islamic State, a global caliphate that it insists all Muslims must support.
+It is contemptuous of the Taliban’s nationalist goals and doesn’t recognize them as a pure Islamic movement.

 Akhgar reported from Istanbul.